devtut/generate/docs/python/comparisons.md

 ---
-metaTitle: Comparisons
+metaTitle: "Comparisons"
-description: Chain Comparisons, Comparison by `is` vs `==`, Greater than or less than, Not equal to, Equal To, Comparing Objects, Common Gotcha Python does not enforce typing
+description: "Chain Comparisons, Comparison by `is` vs `==`, Greater than or less than, Not equal to, Equal To, Comparing Objects, Common Gotcha: Python does not enforce typing"
 ---

 # Comparisons